Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Full-sky Cold Dark Matter and Neutrino maps

-where $n$ is the number of particles in the pixel, $A_{\rm pix}$ is the pixel area in steradians, and $m_p$ is the particle mass of the $N$-body simulation in each pixel, either $m_{\rm p}^{\rm CDM}$ or $m_{\rm p}^\nu$.
-All the particles distributed within each of these 3D matter shells are then projected onto 2D spherical maps, assigning a specific sky pixel to each particle via the \texttt{HEALpix}\footnote{\url{http://healpix.sourceforge.net}}~\cite{Gorski} pixelization procedure.
-For this work, we have produced full-sky, surface mass density maps for CDM and neutrino particles independently, on a \texttt{HEALpix} grid with $n_\text{side} = 4096$, which corresponds to a pixel resolution of $0.85$ arcmin.
-The full-sky density maps, of both CDM and neutrinos, have been constructed placing the observer at the centre of the simulation box at $z=0$, considering a 250 Mpc $h^{-1}$ comoving radius around this central observer.
-If $n$ particles fall into a particular pixel, the total mass at those coordinates will be $n \cdot m_p$.
-A similar method has been applied to build the catalogue for the neutrino velocity modulus and deflection angle, where the velocity and deflection angle have been calculated for each neutrino particle of the simulation: as in the case of the particle lightcones, given the particle position in the simulation, full-sky maps of neutrino velocity and deflection angle have been produced, representing the distribution of those quantities on a 2D \texttt{HEALpix} grid.
+We independently produced full-sky surface mass density maps for CDM and neutrino particles, on a \texttt{HEALpix} grid with $n_\text{side} = 4096$, which corresponds to a pixel resolution of $0.85$ arcmin.
+For neutrinos and CDM densities, we use the snapshot at $z=0.06$ in the case of neutrino direct detection, and the snapshot at $z=0$ in the case of indirect detection, as described in \autoref{sec:Cross-correlations}.
+In the latter case we use the position of the neutrino and CDM particles to construct corresponding density maps at $z=0$ alone, which are the ones considered for the cross-correlation with WL maps in the case of indirect neutrino detection~\footnote{For the maximum distance considered ($250-260$ Mpc $h^{-1}$) we treat the neutrino particle as it was never deflected again, see~\cite{Hernandez-Molinero_2024}.
+We showed that the last deflection for neutrinos with low masses takes place at about 200 Mpc $h^{-1}$, where the most massive Lainakea-like (supercluster) structure occurs.
+Therefore, limiting our analysis to $z = 0$, we are confident that this assumption is valid and no errors are introduced.
+Instead, we use the snapshot at $z=0.06$ for the case of neutrino direct detection.
+From this snapshot we construct two different shells of CDM and neutrinos, separated by a distance such that they are simultaneously} received from the observer at $z=0$.
+If $n$ particles fall into a particular pixel, the total mass in it is $n \cdot m_p$.
+A similar method has been applied to build the catalogue for the neutrino velocity modulus and deflection angle, where the velocity and deflection angle have been calculated for each neutrino particle of the simulation; given the particle position in the snapshot of the simulation, full-sky maps of neutrino velocity and deflection angle have been produced, representing the distribution of those quantities on a 2D \texttt{HEALpix} grid.
 In this case, the value returned in the full-sky map is the average over all particle velocities, or deflection angles, that fall into that pixel.